cerner/ccl-testing/CONTRIBUTING.md

 ## Integration Tests
 * An HNAM domain is required for integration testing.
-* The integration tests for the Whitenoise pluign will only pass if the domain's profile is given first and it is activated by a system property named "maven-profile" with value equal to the profileId.
+* The integration tests for the CCL and Whitenoise pluigns require a profile providing the domain-specific settings and a system property named `maven-profile` with its value equal to the id of that profile.
+The Whitenoise plugin further requires that profile to be activated by that system property.
+It is convenient to have the profile set the system property.
+See [ccl-maven-plugin][10] and [whitenoise-maven-plugin][11] for details.

 [eclipse]: https://eclipse.org
 [eclipse_preferences]: ./ecosystem/eclipse/workspace_mechanic